emmanuelrosa/gossip-appimage/README.md

 Finally, [nix-appimage](https://github.com/ralismark/nix-appimage) is used to build an AppImage using the wrapped Gossip Nix package.

 When the AppImage is executed, after the usual AppImage bootstrap process the `AppRun` entry point bind-mounts the Nix store that's included in the AppImage squashfs filesystem, and then it runs a launcher script.
 The launcher script of the Gossip-minimal.AppImage sets the LD_LIBRARY_PATH such that the Linux linker `ld` (the program which basically runs Linux executables, resolves OpenGL libraries using the Mesa drivers included in the AppImage.
 Using such a *fat* AppImage should allow for good compatibility with many Linux distributions.

-## Packages

-This Nix flake includes the following packages:

-- *gossip-minimal-nixgl*: This is a wrapper which launches Gossip using *nanoNixGL*, which is a tiny version of [nixGL](https://github.com/nix-community/nixGL). nixGL makes it so that Nix packages which depend on OpenGL can run on Linux distributions other than NixOS, as long as the Nix package manager is installed.
-- *gossip-minimal-appimage*: This is an AppImage of *gossip-minimal-nixgl*.
-No Nix store is required on the host OS.
-- *gossip-minimal-shell-appimage*: This is the same as *gossip-minimal-appimage* but instead of running Gossip it drops you into a busybox shell.
-This package is for troubleshooting the chroot environment under which Gossip runs.